Evil-Apple-GameGuides/BPSR_Season3_FrostBeam_Guide/index.md

 ## Final Notes
+Damage difference between endless mind and fantasia is nearly identical with this stat distribution.
+For dungeon content with lifebinds, fantasia will outperform endless mind

 S3 Frost Beam is a non-meta class.
 Play if you like the class.
+This is probably going to become a guide for SEA since NA season 3 is almost over.
+Oh well.